UWrc/UWrc.github.io/docs/guides/applications/matlab.md

 title: MATLAB
 ---

-"MATLAB is a proprietary multi-paradigm programming language and numeric computing environment developed by MathWorks.
-MATLAB allows matrix manipulations, plotting of functions and data, implementation of algorithms, creation of user interfaces, and interfacing with programs written in other languages." [**Wikipedia**](https://en.wikipedia.org/wiki/MATLAB)
+MATLAB is a proprietary multi-paradigm programming language and numeric computing environment developed by MathWorks.
+MATLAB allows matrix manipulations, plotting of functions and data, implementation of algorithms, creation of user interfaces, and interfacing with programs written in other languages.

 ## MATLAB Session Options